 Vaccines are important in preventing disease outbreaks but cannot control all losses.
 Medication such as antibiotics are also important but should only be used as a last line of defence to avoid significant animal welfare issues and stock losses.
 This mind-set means that we are continually working to develop proactive diet regimes and vaccines to allow our salmon to combat known illnesses and lead healthy lives.

 - Huon has not used antibiotics at sea (both in Macquarie Harbour and in South East Tasmania) since 2016 when a single pen was treated.
-Furthermore, Huon did not use antibiotics at any of our land based sites (ie hatcheries) in the 2019-20 financial year.
+Furthermore, Huon did not use antibiotics at any of our land-based sites (i.e. hatcheries) in the 2019/2020 financial year or during the first half of financial year 2020/2021.

 - The correct use of antibiotic is critical in reducing antimicrobial resistance which is why our Vets/fish health teams follow the World Health Organisation (WHO) guidelines for the use of antibiotics in livestock industries.